sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/models.markdown

-# Models
+## Models

 ### Account
-A business or personal account which connects contacts to products they own.

-An account can also have parent and child accounts related to it.
+An `Account` is a customer entity which can be represented by a business or personal user.
+It connects `Contacts` to `Products` they have purchased.
+An `Account` can also have parent and child `Accounts` related to it.

 ### AuditEntry
-An audit log that records changes to objects.

-This is read only, since the audits are created automatically by Koroneiki.
+An `Audit Entry` is a log that records changes to the other Koroneiki models listed here.
+This is read only because the `Audit Entries` are created automatically by Koroneiki.

 ### Contact

-A contact that is connected to an account or team.
+A `Contact` represents a user that can be assigned to an `Account` or `Team`.

-Contacts can be assigned to different Accounts and Teams, and given custom `contactRoles`.
+`Contacts` can be given `Contact Roles` when assigned to `Accounts` or `Teams`.

 ### ContactRole
-The role a contact has when connected to an account or a team.

-By default, when a contact is added to an account or team, they get the `member` role.
+A `Contact Role` is role a `Contact` has when assigned to an `Account` or `Team`.
+By default, when a `Contact` is assigned to an `Account` or `Team`, they get the `Member` role.

 ### ExternalLink
-Creates a link to an external entity.

-Includes the domain, the external entity's name, and the external entity's id.
+An `External Link` creates a relationship between Koroneiki models and external entities.
+It includes the external domain, entity's name, and entity's id.

-Example:
+Examples:

+Domain: `marketplace`
+EntityName: `developerEntry`
+EntityId: `ABC123`

 Domain: `salesforce`
+EntityName: `account`
+EntityId: `ABC456`

+Domain: `training`
-EntityName: `salesforceAccountKey`
+EntityName: `course`
-EntityId: `123456789`
+EntityId: `dxp-system-admin`

 ### PostalAddress

-The postal address for an Account.
+A `Postal Address` describes an address for an `Account`.
 This uses the same structure as the Liferay address model.

 ### Product

-The name of a Product, which can be purchased by an Account.
+A `Product` is anything that can be purchased or rendered as a service to a customer.

 ### ProductConsumption
-A product consumption is when an account consumes a specific item.

-An example of this would be if an account has two licenses, when they use one of them, that product was consumed.
+A `Product Consumption` is a record of an `Account` consuming a `Product`.
+It can contain custom key/value fields.

+Example:

+There is an `Account` that purchased two DXP licenses.
+When they use one of them via a license.xml or maybe DXP Cloud, a `Product Consumption` record should be added by the system that consumed it.

 ### ProductPurchase
-The details of the product purchase.

-Includes details of the product purchase such as `quantity`, `startDate`, `endDate`, and also custom fields.
+A `Product Purchase` is an entitlement to the `Product` that was purchased.
+It includes details/limitations of the purchase such as `quantity`, `startDate`, `endDate`, and custom key/value fields.

 ### Team
-A team linked to an Account.

-A team includes contacts that are assigned to an Account for a specific purpose.

-An example of this would be a support team assigned to a specific account, so another system will know which contacts are working on which account.
+A `Team` is a group of `Contacts` within an `Account`.
+It can be assigned to other `Accounts` with `Team Roles`.

+Example:

+A `Team` is created under a partner `Account` and assigned to a customer `Account` with the First Line Support `Team Role`.

 ### TeamRole
-The role that is assigned to a team.

-When a team is assigned to an account, they will have a team role of `type` `account`.
-Other `regular` roles can be assigned to teams as well.
+A `Team Role` is the role a `Team` has when assigned to an `Account`.
+When a `Team` is assigned to an `Account`, they will have a `Team Role` of type `Account`.